jimididit/tiktok-autoblocker/README.md

 # TikTok AutoBlocker | MassBlock, Create & Share Custom BlockLists
 **COMING SOON!!
 Instagram AutoBlocker**

-TikTok AutoBlocker is a Tampermonkey script inspired by the modern movement to block celebrities and individuals on TikTok who are perceived as out-of-touch or not contributing positively to society.
-This script provides an easy way to build and manage a personal block list on TikTok, empowering users to curate their digital exposure.
-"Let *__Them__* Eat Shit!"
+TikTok AutoBlocker is a custom script that can be injected into your browser using a code injection browser addon (TamperMonkey is suggested) and is inspired by the modern movement to block celebrities and individuals on TikTok who are perceived as out-of-touch or not contributing positively to society.
+This script provides an easy way to build and manage a personal block list on TikTok, empowering users to curate their digital exposure, and create custom blocklists that can be shared within communities and with friends.

 ## What the Script Does

-- **Add to Block List**: When visiting a TikTok user's profile, you can click a button to add that user to your block list.
+- **Add Users to Block List**: When visiting a TikTok user's profile, you can click a button to add that user to your block list.
 - **Download Block List as TXT**: Easily download your block list at any time in a simple TXT format, making it easier to apply in different contexts or share.
 - **AutoBlocker**: Uploading a Blocklist .txt file initiates the AutoBlocker, blocking every user in the list, automagically!